 How the overemphasis on Christian mysticism from the sixteenth century onwards, and the reaction to it, removed Patristic literature from the public conscience.

-It is now assumed that ancient ecclesiastical literature is in the realm of myths and legends; it is not reliable for any historical pursuit.
-Therefore any serious study of the subject has been popularly abandoned.
+Contemporary study of ecclesiastical literature has delegated most records to the realm of myths and legends; it is not reliable for any historical pursuit.
+Therefore, any serious study of the subject has been popularly abandoned.

 How did this happen?

-The ecclesiastical and political authorities during the eighteenth and nineteenth centuries were pre-occupied with the works of the devil and intent on cleansing their society of any perceived evils.
+The ecclesiastical and political authorities during the eighteenth and nineteenth-centuries were occupied with the works of the devil and intent on cleansing their society of any perceived evils.
+The ideal world was one that pursued holiness; questions of science, and explanations behind the forces of nature were matters of little importance.
 Their imagination ran wild with witches who flew on brooms during the Sabbath, demonic influences, possessions, exorcisms, people transforming into wolves, and hexes to name a few extravagances.
 This enthusiasm encouraged the authorities to rid themselves of such evils through tortures, and trials.
 These commonly led to purging by fire, or strangulation.

 Lecky described a world where miracles and superstition had become seriously ingrained within the towns and cities:

 Nothing could be more common than for a holy man to be lifted up from the floor in the midst of his devotions, or to be visited by the Virgin or by an angel.
 There was scarcely a town that could not show some relic that had cured the sick, or some image that had opened and shut its eyes, or bowed it head to an earnest worshipper.2

 He saw no difference in the attitudes between either the Protestants or the Catholics on the subject.